cbitter78/diagraming/drawio/README.md

 # Draw.io Assets

-Draw.io is an open source digraming program that works on Mac, Windows, Linux, Web, and just about anything else.
+Draw.io is an open source diagraming program that works on Mac, Windows, Linux, Web, and just about anything else.
 It is very good ad making diagrams you can control.
 Its solves licensing issues caused when diagrams are written in on the OmniGravel or Vizio.

 To work with these files, you will want this VSCode [plugin](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio).